pollination/pollination-docs/rhino-plugin/pollination-commands/po_resetidentifier.md

----
-description: Reset a honeybee object&apos;s identifier and boundary condition.
-You can also select partial room&apos;s sub-faces for resetting boundary conditions.
----

 # PO_ResetIdentifier

 Reset a honeybee object&apos;s identifier and boundary condition.
 You can also select partial room&apos;s sub-faces for resetting boundary conditions.